ejsch03/waitx/README.md

 # `waitx`

-Provides an extremely low-latency, pure signaling primitive.
+A lightweight & low-latency, pure signaling primitive.

 ## Overview
-`waitx` implements an extremely fast, minimal notification mechanism for SPSC/MPSC use cases where only a “wake up” or “event occurred” signal is needed.
+`waitx` implements a minimal but fast notification mechanism for SPSC/MPSC use cases.

 ## Usage